Brazilian ironclad Cabral: Actions in Humaitá

 The transposition began at 4:00 AM on 21 July 1868, when Cabral, which was in the lead, began to move, starting at 4:15 AM.
 When the battleship began to sail, after lifting its anchor, it turned sharply towards Lima Barros, which was still at anchor, causing a violent collision between the two vessels, with the loss of two longboats and a canoe, all of them from Cabral.
 After the crew managed to straighten the ship, it headed for the crossing, to face the fortress' cannons and the chains that crossed the river, on both sides, with the objective of stopping the fleet's advance.
 At that moment, Cabral swerved again sharply and collided with Silvado, which was following it on the starboard side.
 This collision broke the cables that connected Piauí to Silvado and prevented the fleet from carrying out the transposition, requiring repairs to both ships.
 Two officers from Piauí came out of the ship's interior and managed to repair the cables, even under artillery fire from the fort.

-It is probable the battleships Silvado and Piauí overtook Cabral, after the second collision, and completed the passage first, as Silvado's onboard log reports that the vessel finished the crossing at 4:40 AM, after which three rockets that signaled the success were launched.
-Cabral's crew managed to maneuver the ship in such a way as to force the passage, which, according to their records, took place at 4:48 AM.
-After the pass, at around 6:24 AM, the ships anchored next to the Araçá island.
+It is probable the battleships Silvado and Piauí overtook Cabral, after the second collision, and completed the passage first, as Silvado's onboard log reports that the vessel finished the crossing at 4:40 am, after which three rockets that signaled the success were launched.
+Cabral's crew managed to maneuver the ship in such a way as to force the passage, which, according to their records, took place at 4:48 am.
+After the pass, at around 6:24 am, the ships anchored next to the Araçá island.
 The greatest damage was due to the collisions caused by Cabral, as there were no casualties among the crew of the vessels.
 Cabral reported having received a bullet impact, which punctured the iron armor and broke the coaming of the frontal gunport.
-Piauí claimed only superficial damage to the armor, and Silvado reported greater damage, such as the "rupture of the steam tube, caused by a bullet; four pierced the chimney, one in the aft turret that collapsed the plate, one on the starboard side, which also collapsed the plate, and one on the port side that left an one inch depression".
+Piauí claimed only superficial damage to the armor, and Silvado reported greater damage, such as the "rupture of the steam tube, caused by a bullet; four pierced the chimney, one in the aft turret that collapsed the plate, one on the starboard side, which also collapsed the plate, and one on the port side that left a one inch depression".